-This course is designed to provide students the basic concepts in crop growth and physiology.
-Topics covered in this class will be: crop plant anatomy, classification and identification, soils, tillage and seeding, plant breeding, seed and grain quality, weeds, insects, diseases and harvesting and storage.
-Along with class there will be many hands-on labs dealing with Global Positioning Systems (GPS), grain identification, and soil testing and identification.
+This course is designed to provide students the basic concepts in plant growth and physiology.
+Topics covered in this class will be: plant anatomy, classification and identification, soils, propagation, seed and grain quality, weeds, insects, diseases, integrated pest management, harvesting and storage, and greenhouse operations.
+Along with class there will be many hands-on labs dealing with Global Positioning Systems (GPS), grain identification, soil testing and identification, greenhouse activities, and career exploration opportunities.